 Why is the Goodtime So Different?

-Virtually all banjos commercially available in the price range of the Goodtime banjos, are manufactured in China, Korea, or Taiwan.
-They are usually made in factories that manufacture “luxury” items like lawn furniture, guitars, amplifiers, stereo equipment, toys, etc.
+Virtually all banjos commercially available in the price range of the Goodtime banjos, are manufactured overseas.
+They are usually made in factories that manufacture “luxury” items like lawn furniture, guitars, amplifiers, stereo equipment, toys, etc. Just so you know, Deering never has and never will plan to build lawn furniture!

 The Goodtime banjo is made, from scratch, in our shop in Spring Valley, California.
-Deering makes banjo and nothing else.
 We make almost every part for our banjos in our shop and the few metal parts we don’t make in house, are proprietary Goodtime parts made in select machine shops around the U.S.

 Imported banjos commonly use soft aluminum rims that are inexpensive to make.
 Some have soft wood rims with veneers covering the interior wood.